Sexual Incompatibility in a Relationship: Is Polyamory the Answer? [Polyamory Conversation Cards #20]

 However, when a breach of trust or a broken agreement has happened, I also believe that “is this cheating?” is almost always the wrong question.

-“Cheating” is such a loaded term in our society and relationship landscape.
+“Cheating” is such a loaded term in our society and relationship landscape, both in polyamory and monogamy.
 It comes with so many assumptions and beliefs, many of them neither helpful nor true.
 Consider, for example, the maxim “once a cheater, always a cheater.”
 This is demonstrably false.
 Making a bad choice once, or even many times, does not doom a person to continue to make it for the rest of their lives!
 Many people have cheated on a partner, then decided not to repeat that behaviour in that relationship or others.

 Cheating is destructive and cruel, and it is something that I take a pretty hard line on in my relationships.
 I won’t stay with a partner who cheats on me and I won’t get or stay involved with someone who is actively cheating on another partner.
 However, I also have a fairly narrow and specific personal definition of cheating.
 I would only consider one of my partners to have cheated on me if they deliberately and willingly broke a relationship agreement we made and lied to me about it.